petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/device-disconnect.md

 Attempt to reconnect the device promptly to ensure that your pet's location information is up-to-date.
 You can also search for your pet and ensure their safety.

-**If you're facing this issue, here are some steps to help you resolve it and ensure your pet's safety:**
+**If you're facing this issue, these are some steps to help you resolve it and ensure your pet's safety:**

 1. Check Device Connectivity: